mwittig/tracking_chain_no_truffle/README.md

 The shellscript does the following: It kills the process that may be listening on the port where Geth should be run.
 Additionally, it clears any old chain data from our data directory.
 Before Geth is started, two accounts are created.
 Their addresses get pasted into the `genesis_template.json` to be prefunded.
 Then, `geth init` gets called to start our chain with the genesis block.
 Finally, the geth client gets started with arguments that determine a private blockchain that communicates via IPC.
 Moreover, our accounts get unlocked to enable them to send transactions.
-Debugging mdoe is also enabled.
+Debugging mode is also enabled.

 ### 2 Mining